Thinking about data and metadata

 How can we mediate the #NGO blocking?

-To make the #NGO crew more functional in an #openweb reboot, we need to focus on changing organizational culture and integrating principles that align with the and “native” grassroots, collaborative values.
+To make the #NGO crew more functional in an #openweb reboot, we need to focus on changing organizational culture and integrating principles that align with the #4opens and “native” grassroots, collaborative values.
 How can we do this?

-Emphasize transparency and open governance to mediate the NGO minded people who suffer from opaque decision-making processes that reflect the inefficiencies of traditional institutions.
+Emphasize transparency and open governance to mediate the NGO minded people, who suffer from opaque decision-making processes, that come from the inefficiencies of traditional institutions.
 By embedding transparency and open governance—where decisions are documented, accessible, and participatory—we create a culture that supports this trust and collaboration.

 Encourage flexibility and adaptability, as many NGOs have rigid structures that make it hard to adapt to new information and strategies.
 Embracing a more flexible, iterative approach—similar to agile practices in tech—helps organizations pivot when necessary and stay responsive to a rapidly changing world

 Bridge technological and social gaps by mediating the common sense NGO temptation to treat tech as a separate realm, run by a select few tech-savvy individuals.
-Instead, hard code social understandings with technical frameworks.
+Instead, hard code social understandings within technical frameworks.
 This involves training NGO workers in basic digital literacy and fostering collaboration between tech and non-tech teams to build solutions that are both functional and socially impactful.

 Adopt the decentralized paths inspired by #Fediverse and #P2P networks to enhances resilience and empower local paths.
-This shifts them from the dependency on corporate #dotcons platforms and reduce susceptibility to the influence of #mainstreaming.
-Work for them to commit to ethical use of technology, the NGO crew should prioritize the use of #FOSS tools and technologies.
+This shifts them from dependency on corporate #dotcons and reduces susceptibility to the influence of #mainstreaming.
+Work for the ethical use of technology, the NGO crew need to prioritize the use of #FOSS tools and technologies.
 This involves building and partnering with developers who focus on sustainable, community-driven tech projects.

-Rethinking funding and independence is core, NGO minded people frequently become entangled with funding streams that align with mainstream, status-quo agendas, making it hard for them to support any radical change.
-To avoid this, NGOs can be incureaged to explore diversified funding models, such as community crowdfunding and partnerships that align with #openweb values, avoiding entanglement with restrictive, top-down paths.
+Rethinking funding and independence is core, NGO minded people frequently become entangled with funding streams that align with mainstream, Status Quo agendas, making it hard for them to support any radical change.
+To avoid this, NGOs can be incureaged to explore diversified funding models, such as community crowdfunding and partnerships that align with #openweb values, avoiding entanglement with the normal restrictive, top-down paths.

 NGOs need to be wary of falling into the trap of ‘NGO-ism,’ where the focus shifts from addressing root causes to perpetuating their existence for funding and visibility.
 This shift is countered by adopting the values of community-first accountability and ensuring that work leads to substantial change rather than superficial engagement.

 Foster inclusivity beyond tokenism, NGOs are fixated on ensuring diversity and exclusivity, but this needs to be more than a box-ticking exercise.
 This means more messy organizing, truly valuing input from a range of community voices, fostering dialogue, and incorporating grassroots activism into their agenda to stay aligned with the real needs of those they aim to serve.
-Connecting with existing grassroots movements like #XR, #OMN, and others, and sharing expertise, resources, and platforms amplify voices and catalyze change.
+Connecting with existing grassroots movements like #XR, #OMN, and others, and sharing expertise, resources, and platforms amplify voices and catalyse change.
 Building bridges instead of silos and encouraging co-creation are needed for revitalizing movements toward collective goals.

-By taking these paths, NGOs and the crew that think in this stream, can become more functional allies in rebooting the #openweb good to focus on this #KISS
+By taking these paths, NGOs and the crew that think in this stream, can become more functional allies in rebooting the #openweb, we do need to focus on this #KISS

 A Positive View Of Current Trends

-The challenges we face today: #climatechaos, inequality, and the social impacts of #dotcons technology are a creating a very real social mess.
-However, there is a potential for a positive transformation if we push the power of #openweb and technology and align it with progressive and radical grassroots politics.
+The challenges of today: #climatechaos, inequality, and the social impacts of #dotcons technology are a creating a very nasty social mess.
+However, there is a some potential for a positive transformation if we push the power of #openweb and #4opens technology and align it with progressive and radical “native” grassroots politics.

 Addressing Climate Change with Technology and Revolutionary change